 If you are looking for selecting data in different columns for an Excel chart, then you are in the right place.
 In our practical life, we often need to make charts based on various random columns.
 In this article, we’ll try to discuss selecting data in different columns for an Excel chart.

-3 Ways of Selecting Data in Different Columns for an Excel Chart
+Selecting Data in Different Columns for an Excel Chart: 3 Useful Ways

 Basically, there are a couple of methods by which we can make Excel charts with different columns.
 To do this, firstly, we have made a dataset named Dataset of Training Session for the Year 2021.
 It has headers marked as Name, Training Session (Hours), and Training Completed in Columns B, C, and D respectively.
 We have set the values of Training Completed by taking a total Training Session as 400 hours.
 The dataset is like this.